Syn Free Beef Celery Orzo Stew - a simple throw together meal that is perfect any day of the week.

 Instructions

-- Season beef with salt and black pepper
+- Season the beef with salt and black pepper.

-- Add the onion and celery and fry for a couple of minutes until the onion is slightly translucent.
-Adding in a little stock to deglaze the pan and prevent any sticking.
+- Add the onion and celery to the pot and Fry for a couple of minutes until the onion is slightly translucent.
+Use a little stock to deglaze the pan and prevent sticking.

-- Add in the garlic and herbs, and fry for a further minute.
+- Add the garlic and with the dried thyme, basil and fennel and Sauté for another minute.

-- Return the beef to the pot along with the butternut squash, smoked paprika and tomato paste and stir to coat.
+- Return the beef to the pot abd Add the butternut squash, smoked paprika, and tomato paste.
+Stir to coat.

-- Pour in the stock, bring to a boil, reduce heat to love and cover and then simmer for 1 hour, until the meat is tender.
+- Pour in the stock and Bring to a boil, then reduce heat to low and cover.
+Simmer for 1 hour or until the meat is tender.

-- Season as needed with salt and black pepper and sprinkle with chopped parsley
+- Season with salt and black pepper to taste and Stir in the chopped parsley.

 Notes